xuanx1/parsonsThesis-xuan/02mockup/mockup.md

+# In A Nutshell
+Empower/democratize citizens to take to their council about the importance of transport planning understand what are the good ingredients for a good transport system

+# Design Brief of Visualisation
+-Gamified scenarios of real world case studies?
+-An AR effect of "What If"s Scenarios
+-Educational Reference Tool
+-ASEAN infrastructure master plan

-# Index Development / Mechanics
+## Index Development / Mechanics
 ![SCORE BOARD_Page_1](https://github.com/user-attachments/assets/7d55be7c-4a34-4c93-a5c2-63e95fae7d8e)
 Development of 4 sample indexes applicable to most railway projects from raw data.